-How to Choose the Best Personal Finance Software
+How to Choose the Best Financial Software

 The top performers in our review are Quicken Premier, the Gold Award winner; Moneydance, the Silver Award winner; and Buxfer, the Bronze Award winner.
-Here’s more on choosing personal finance software that meets your needs, along with detail on how we arrived at our ranking of 10 programs.
+Here’s more on choosing personal finance software that meets your needs, along with detail on how we arrived at our ranking of these 10 programs.

-Although all personal finance software requires an initial time investment to set up and some may require you to manually import your data, the best programs save you time by syncing with your financial institutions and then give you real-time access to your data.
+Although all personal finance software requires an initial time investment to set up, the best programs save you time by syncing with your financial institutions to give you real-time access to your data.
 The best programs also sync with mobile apps that make it convenient for you to monitor your money wherever you are on whatever device you use most.

 What You Should Expect From Personal Finance Software